 23. Spectroscopy Measuring Instruments in QDs

-Most of the spectrum-based spectroscopic analysis gets covered in VSC analysis.
+Most of the spectrum-based spectroscopic analysis is covered in VSC analysis.
 But, here are some spectroscopic measuring tools that are used in questioned document analysis.

 Fourier Transform Infrared Spectroscopy (FTIR): used for the determination of some paper additives such as kaolin as well as paper coating materials sources such as plasticizers, solvents, and inorganic pigments.